kubernetes-sigs/cluster-api/docs/proposals/20190709-cluster-spec-crds.md

 ##### Transition Conditions

 - The Cluster object has the `InfrastructureRef` field set
-- The Infrastructure object has its owner set to the Cluster
+- The Infrastructure object referenced by `InfrastructureRef` has its owner set to the Cluster

+##### Expectations
+- The cluster infrastructure is in the process of being provisioned

 #### Provisioned

 The provider has finished provisioning the infrastructure.

-##### Conditions
+##### Transition Conditions
-- The Cluster object has the `InfrastructureStatusRef` set
+- The Infrastructure object referenced by `InfrastructureRef` has the `Status.Ready` field set to true

+##### Expectations
+- The cluster infrastructure has been provisioned
+- Cluster status can be populated with information from the `Infrastructure.Status` such as the `APIEndpoints`

 ```
                +----------------+